nanomsg/nng/docs/ref/api/sock.md

 ```

 {{hi:raw mode}}
+Most applications use sockets in normal, or _cooked_, mode.
+Cooked sockets
+provide the full semantics of the protocol.
+For example, [REQ][req] sockets
+match replies to requests and retransmit requests according to the protocol
+rules.

-Raw mode sockets are used in circumstances when the application needs direct access
+Raw mode sockets are used in circumstances when the application needs direct
-to the message headers to control the protocol details.
+access to the message headers to control the protocol details, or when the
+application needs to bypass the normal protocol state machine.

 Such sockets require greater sophistication on the part of the application to use,
 as the application must process the protocol headers specifically.